 While not always in your control, there are certain things you can do to extend the life of your wiper blades.
 By taking these preventative stops you will not have to replace your wipers as frequently.

 - Regular Cleaning: Make sure you regularly clean your vehicle.
-You should be giving your car a regular clean to ensure dirt, oil and grime does not damage the exposed parts of your car.
-Paintwork and rubbers, once again can break down when they are covered in dirt, grime and grease.
+You should be giving your car a regular clean to ensure dirt, oil and grime do not damage the exposed parts of your car.
+Paintwork and rubbers once again can break down when they are covered in dirt, grime and grease.
 When cleaning your car ensure you wipe the blades of your wipers to remove any clumps of dirt or other foreign matter.
 This will ensure they glide smoothly over your nicely cleaned glass.

 - Glass Cleaner: As part of your regular cleaning process make sure you also clean your glass with an automotive glass cleaner.
 This will ensure your wiper blades glide even more smoothly and effortlessly across your cleaned glass.
 Once again this will ensure they last longer.

 - Limit Excessive Usage: Don’t use your wipers unnecessarily.
-Of course when it is raining, put your wipers on so you can see in front of you.
-However you don’t need to leave them on full blast when it is only raining lightly.
+Of course, when it is raining, always use your wipers so you can see the road in front of you.
+However, you don’t need to leave them on full blast when it is only raining lightly.
 Likewise when it stops raining ensure they are turned off.
-So many people continue to leave their wipers on when the rain has stopped and this excessive use will only shorten the lifespan of their wiper blades.
+Too many people continue to leave their wipers on when the rain has stopped and this excessive use will only shorten the lifespan of their wiper blades.

-By now you should know the answer to your question of – how often should I replace my windscreen wiper blades?
+By now you should know the answer to your question – how often should I replace my windscreen wiper blades?

 Although it is used less often as compared to the front wiper blades, it is also prone to wear and tear over time.
-Once again you do not want to damage your rear windscreen from having the metal of the wiper scratch across the surface of the glass.
+Once again you do not want to damage your rear windscreen by having the metal of the wiper scratch across the surface of the glass.